 You can also purchase this book by PayPal and/or credit card from this website.
 (Go to Poetry)

-To know more about Proverse, submitting a publishing proposal to Proverse, and/or entering for the international Proverse Prize, browse the Proverse website: http://www.proversepublishing.com or take a look at the publishers' pages at the back of any Proverse book.
+To know more about Proverse, submitting a publishing proposal to Proverse, and/or entering for the international Proverse Prize, browse the Proverse website: http://www.proversepublishing.com or take a look at the publishers' pages which are included in most Proverse books.

 To be put on the free E-Newsletter list, email info[AT]proversepublishing.com, subject line "E-Newsletter subscription request".